Rogerskelamen/remuir/README.md

 3. capstone: a disassembly engine (**need rust version greater than 1.60.0**)

+4. libloading: load C dynamic link library

+5. lazy_static: lazy load global static variable, this is for some global variable being initialized when program run after some time point

 ## Problem

 rust suggests that user should reconsider it when trying to use global mutable variables.
 However, I use global mutable variables(*in `static mut` style*) almost everywhere in my project.
 It's easy to make such design because the state of CPU and Memory is accessible by modules for most of time.